a133xz/a133xz/README.md

 # 👨‍💻 I'm Antonio

 Hola, I build things for the web.

-I care about front-end architecture, scalability, Vuejs and Open Source.
-I've built mobile apps, and helped Fintechs to ship and scale their products.
-Now, I help the world better understand the internet.
-Along the way, I’ve jumped from Spain to Edinburgh to London.
+Currently, I’m a technology consultant for startups, specialising in front end architecture, scalability, and Vuejs.
+In the past, I’ve built mobile apps, and helped Fintechs ship and scale their products.

-## A bit more

-- Sometimes I do music and web experiments.
-- More info & contact on [my website](https://antonio-r.now.sh/).
+📮 I'm always keen to connect.
+To contact me, visit [my website](https://antonio-r.now.sh/).

-- 🎹 ✨ Or listen any of [my public spotify](https://open.spotify.com/user/vblccrugbjuudv3ayg8n06h85?si=LmwXqXK9R3mfSV2xaeMdSA) playlists.
+### PS.
+- My GitHub is home to a bunch of open source projects, mostly created to solve my friends’ problems
+- Here's [the music](https://open.spotify.com/playlist/0kGOrS5DQn7KvHJLBULkyp?si=47a60857178044b8) I'm listening to lately
+- Find me between London and Spain